-Checklist Items 1 TITLE Title 1 Identify the report as a systematic review, meta-analysis, or both.
-1 ABSTRACT Provide a structured summary including, as applicable: background; objectives; data Structured 2 sources; study eligibility criteria, participants, and interventions; study appraisal and Summary synthesis methods; results; limitations; conclusions and implications of key findings; systematic review registration number.
-1 INTRODUCTION Rationale Objectives 3 Describe the rationale for the review in the context of what is already known.
-4 Provide an explicit statement of questions being addressed with reference to • participants, interventions, comparisons, outcomes, and study design (PICOS).
-METHODS Protocol and Indicate if a review protocol exists, if and where it can be accessed (e.g., Web Registration 5 address), and, if available, provide registration information including registration - number. ~ Specify study characteristics (e.g., PICOS, length of follow-up) and report Eligibility Criteria 6 characteristics (e.g., years considered, language, publication status) used as criteria for eligibility, giving rationale.
-Describe all information sources (e.g., databases with dates of coverage, contact Information 7 Sources ' with study authors to identify additional studies) in the search and date last searched.
-Present full electronic search strategy for at least one database, including any limits Search 8 used, such that it could be repeated.
-State the process for selecting studies (i.e., screening, eligibility, included in Study Selection 9 systematic review, and, if applicable, included in the meta-analysis).
-Describe method of data extraction from reports (e.g., piloted forms, independently, Data Collection 10 in duplicate) and any processes for obtaining and confirming data from Process 10 investigators.
-11 List and define all variables for which data were sought (e.g., PICOS, funding sources) Data Items and any assumptions and simplifications made.
-Describe methods used for assessing risk of bias of individual studies (including Risk of Bias in 12 specification of whether this was done at the study or outcome level), and how this Individual Studies information is to be used in any data synthesis.
-Summary 13 State the principal summary measures (e.g., rick ratio, difference in means) Measures 13 State the principal summary measures (e.g., risk ratio, difference in means).
-Synthesis of 14 Describe the methods of handling data and combining results of studies, if done, Results including measures of consistency (e.g., I2) for each meta-analysis.
-Risk of Bias Across 15 Specify any assessment of risk of bias that may affect the cumulative evidence (e.g., Studies publication bias, selective reporting within studies).
-Additional 16 Describe methods of additional analyses (e.g., sensitivity or subgroup analyses, Analyses meta-regression), if done, indicating which were pre-specified.
-RESULTS Study Selection 17 Give numbers of studies screened, assessed for eligibility, and included in the review, with reasons for exclusions at each stage, ideally with a flow diagram.
+Checklist Items TITLE Title 1 Identify the report as a systematic review, meta-analysis, or both. Г ABSTRACT Churchtung d Provide a structured summary including, as applicable: background; objectives; data Structured 2 sources; study eligibility criteria, participants, and interventions; study appraisal and Summary synthesis methods; results; limitations; conclusions and implications of key findings; systematic review registration number.
+INTRODUCTION Rationale 3 Describe the rationale for the review in the context of what is already known.
+Kationale 5 Provide an explicit statement of questions being addressed with reference to Objectives 4 participants, interventions, comparisons, outcomes, and study design (PICOS).
+METHODS Indicate if a review protocol exists, if and where it can be accessed (e.g., Web Protocol and 5 address), and, if available, provide registration information including registration Registration 5 number.
+Specify study characteristics (e.g., PICOS, length of follow-up) and report Eligibility Criteria 6 characteristics (e.g., years considered, language, publication status) used as criteria - for eligibility, giving rationale.
+Information Describe all information sources (e.g., databases with dates of coverage, contact 7 with study authors to identify additional studies) in the search and date last Sources searched.
+Search 8 Present full electronic search strategy for at least one database, including any limits Scaren U used, such that it could be repeated.
+Study Selection 9 State the process for selecting studies (i.e., screening, eligibility, included in - systematic review, and, if applicable, included in the meta-analysis).
+Data Collection Describe method of data extraction from reports (e.g., piloted forms, independently, Process 10 in duplicate) and any processes for obtaining and confirming data from investigators.
+Data Items 11 List and define all variables for which data were sought (e.g., PICOS, funding sources) and any assumptions and simplifications made.
+Describe methods used for assessing risk of bias of individual studies (including Risk of Bias in 12 specification of whether this was done at the study or outcome level), and how this Individual Studies 12 information is to be used in any data synthesis.
+Summary Measures 13 State the principal summary measures (e.g., risk ratio, difference in means).
+Synthesis of Describe the methods of handling data and combining results of studies, if done, Results 14 including measures of consistency (e.g., I2) for each meta-analysis.
+Risk of Bias Across 4 5 Specify any assessment of risk of bias that may affect the cumulative evidence (e.g., Studies 15 publication bias, selective reporting within studies).
+Additional 16 Describe methods of additional analyses (e.g., sensitivity or subgroup analyses, Analyses 10 meta-regression), if done, indicating which were pre-specified.
+1 RESULTS STUDY Selection 1771 Give numbers of studies screened, assessed for eligibility, and included in the - -' review, with reasons for exclusions at each stage, ideally with a flow diagram.
 Study 18 For each study, present characteristics for which data were extracted (e.g., study Characteristics size, PICOS, follow-up period) and provide the citations.
 Risk of Bias 19 Present data on risk of bias of each study and, if available, any outcome level Within Studies assessment (see item 12).